olgarithm/2017-in-Review/README.md

 ![results](images/screenshots/results.png)

-**DISCLAIMER** What you do with this data is your own responsibility.
+**DISCLAIMER:** What you do with this data is your own responsibility.
 I asked for permission from all of the people whose names appeared in my website.
 Don't do anything that compromises someone's privacy.